Skip to main content

 The machine learning part constantly looks at recent price patterns and SuperTrend relationships.
 When it sees consistent behavior (like price staying above the SuperTrend), it gets more confident.
 When it sees chaos and whipsaws, it switches to "let's wait and see" mode.

-Unlike traditional day trading indicators that give you signals whether they make sense or not, this one actually has the wisdom to stay quiet when the market is being unpredictable.
+Unlike traditional day trading indicators that give you signals whether they make sense or not, this one stays quiet when the market is unpredictable.

 How to Add the Volume SuperTrend AI Indicator to TradingView